The MSIM program is built around three Innovation Sprints, made up of 33 total course credits.

 Work with a team to develop a meaningful new product or service idea.
-Tap into Tufts faculty's cutting-edge research to create innovative solutions.
+Tap into Tufts faculty's cutting-edge research to create innovative solutions and get world-class mentorship.
 Let your passion drive your work: Use infrared light to detect breast cancer, develop wearable tech to improve physical therapy, treat wastewater via nanofiltration membrane technology.
-Whatever problem you tackle, you’ll get world-class mentorship and guidance from your professors.

 To fuel this 13-credit Sprint, you will participate in the following courses: